tilburgsciencehub/music-to-scrape/README.md

 - Open terminal
 - Go to the `fastapi` folder inside the repository
 - Run the following command: `uvicorn main:app --port 8080`
+- If you want to the FastAPI connection, press Ctrl + c in the terminal to quit.

 ## How to open the documentation;
 If you want to check the documentation, you can go to following address when uvicorn is started: